NikKowPHP/resume/a.md

 - [x] Fix CORS error when calling Gemini API
 - [x] Add a button to combine the CV and cover letter in the same PDF on different pages.
 - [x] Refactor CV data retrieval to use JSON data directly instead of scraping the DOM.
+- [x] Answer user question about sending JSON vs. formatted text to the AI.
+- [x] Fix AI prompt to prevent generating the date and any Markdown formatting.
 ]]>
     </file>
     <file path="src/services/GeminiService.ts">